Consensus Complementarity Control for Multi-Contact MPC: Illustrative Examples

 Here, we want to demonstrate that our algorithm is capable of making decisions about stick-slip transitions as well as making/breaking contact.
 We consider pivoting a rigid object that can make and break contact with the ground inspired by Hogan et. al \cite{hogan2020tactile}.
 Two fingers (indicated via blue) interact with the object as in Figure \ref{pivoting}.
 The goal is to balance the rigid-object at the midpoint.

 The positions of the fingers with respect to the object are described via $f_1$, $f_2$ respectively.
 The normal force that the fingers exert onto the box can be controlled.
 The center of mass position is denoted by $x$ and $y$ respectively, $\alpha$ denotes the angle with the ground and $w=1$, $h=1$ are the dimensions of the object.
-The coefficient of friction for the fingers are $\mu_1 = \mu_2 = 0.1$, and the coefficient of friction with the ground is $\mu_3 = 1$.
+The coefficient of friction for the fingers are $\mu_1 = \mu_2 = 0.1$, and the coefficient of friction with the ground is $\mu_3 = 0.1$.
 We take the gravitational acceleration as $g=9.81$ and mass of the object as $m=1$.
-We model the system using an implicit time-stepping scheme \cite{stewart2000implicit}.
-The system has 3 contacts, where the finger contacts are represented by $3$ complementarity variables each, and the ground contact is modeled via $4$ complementarity variables.
-The system has ten states ($n_x = 10$), ten complementarity variables ($n_\lambda = 10$) and 4 inputs ($n_u = 4$).
-More concretely, it has $36$ hybrid modes.
+We model the system using an implicit time-stepping scheme \cite{stewart2000implicit}. \rev{The system has three contacts where the finger contacts are represented by $3$ complementarity variables each (1 slack variable and 2 frictional force variables), and the ground contact is modeled via $4$ complementarity variables (1 normal force variable, 1 slack variable and 2 frictional force variables).
+There are ten states ($n_x = 10$), including the pose and velocity of the cube and the fingers.
+Also, the system has ten complementarity variables ($n_\lambda = 10$), and 4 inputs ($n_u = 4$) that consist of the normal forces of the finger contacts and the acceleration of the fingers.
+We note that this system has $3\times 3\times 4 = 36$ hybrid modes.}

 For this example, as the LCS-representation is only an approximation, we compute a new local LCS approximation at every time step $k$.
-We pick $s = 5$, $N = 10$, $\rho_s = 1.1$ and use the local LCS approximation given at time-step $k$ while planning.
-Parallelization leads to $\approx 4$x speedup for this particular example and controller can run around $43.4$ Hz.
+We pick $s = 5$, $N = 10$, $\rho_s = 1.1$, \rev{$\Delta t = 0.01$ for $\mathcal{L}_{\Delta t}$} and use the local LCS approximation given at time-step $k$ while planning. \rev{With improvements, C3 runs at around $43.4$ Hz, an approximately 4x increase from the previously reported performance of 16 Hz \cite{aydinoglu2022real}.}